KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 4. Conformance statement

 Test logs (1) should be named `<submission pkg dir>/TestResults-<driver build type>-<fraction id>-of-<total fractions>.qpa`,
-for example `TestResults-armeabi-v7a-1-of-8.qpa`.
+for example `TestResults-armeabi-v7a-0-of-8.qpa`.
+The `<fraction id>` is the zero-based index of the submission, which matches the `--deqp-fraction=I,N` I parameter used in the command line argument.
 On platforms where multiple different driver builds (for example 64-bit and 32-bit) are present, CTS logs must be provided for each driver build as part of the submission package.
 If CTS run was split into multiple fractions then result files for all fractions must be provided, each file must